MastodonC/witan.cic/doc/dsdr/0007-survival-analysis.md

 ## Consequences

 Survival analysis compensates for the fact that many episodes are still open, but does not factor in any temporal trends to duration in care.

+Currently there is no surival analysis model available in Clojure.
+As such this analysis is done in R.